Stellar cusp and warm dust at the heart of NGC1068: Data set and data processing

-We will come back in section 4 on the interpretation of this important result that there is a quasi-unresolved central point source in Ks with no obvious counterpart in H, and concentrate in the next section on the power-law, or cuspy, component.
+We will come back in section \ref{Sec_PointSource} on the interpretation of this important result that there is a quasi-unresolved central point source in K$_{s}$-band with no obvious counterpart in H. We concentrate in the next two sections on the power-law, or cuspy, component.